-▶ Go to www.irs.gov/FormW9 for instructions and the latest information.
+Go to www.irs.gov/FormW9 for instructions and the latest information.

-Give Form to the requester.
+Give form to the requester.
 Do not send to the IRS.

-Print or type.
-Specific Instructions on page 3.
-2 Business name/disregarded entity name, if different from above 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) ype Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner Print or type. c Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that Exemption from FATCA reporting code (if any) Ciffic F is disregarded from the owner should check the appropriate box for the tax classification of its own Other (see instructions) ▶ er.
-(Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a and address (optional) See WESTERN CA ATHOLIC UNION S 6 City, state, and ZIP code PO B QUINCY, IL 6 32306-0410 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to av 0.0 curity number reside entitie up withholding.
+Before you begin.
+For quidance related to the purpose of Form W-9, see Purpose of Form, below.
+Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
+Business name/disregarded entity name, if different from above. ω.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): C corporation S corporation Partnership Individual/sole proprietor LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.
+Compliance Act (FATCA) reporting code (if any) Other (see instructions) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Requester's name and address (optional) Address (number, street, and apt. or suite no.).
+See instructions.
+WESTERN CATHOLIC UNION PO BOX 410 6 City, state, and ZIP code QUINCY, IL 62306-0410 7 List account number(s) here (optional) Part I Taxpaver Identification Number (TIN) Social security number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, f ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to ge TIN, la or If the account is in more than one name, see the instructions for line 1.
-Also see What Name per To Give the Requester for guidelines on whose number to enter. and Employer identification number IVUITIC re To alle the riequester for guidelines on whose number to enter. - Par t II Certification Unde r penalties of perjury, I certify that: e number shown on this form is my correct taxpayer identification number (or I am waiting for m not subject to backup withholding because: (a) I am exempt from backup withholding, or (b)

-- no longer subject to backup withholding; and - 3.
-I am a U.S. citizen or other U.S. person (defined below); and - 4.
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, later.
+Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and Number To Give the Requester for guidelines on whose number to enter.
+Part II Certification Under penalties of perjury, I certify that: 1.
+The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and 2.
+I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and 3.
+I am a U.S. citizen or other U.S. person (defined below); and 4.
 The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.